liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/02-headless-apis/05-collections/02-getting-collections.markdown

     response.
 This lets clients know how to use the collection.

 This response is in JSON, which is the default response format for web APIs in
-@product@.
+@sharepoint@.
 For information on specifying other response formats, see [API Formats and Content Negotiation](/docs/7-2/frameworks/-/knowledge_base/f/api-formats-and-content-negotiation).

 ```json